 This stench is a putrid concoction of twenty seven pairs of broken in sneakers, piles of dirty laundry, hormones and farts.
 Oh dear Lord the farts!
 So tackling these these things is your only line of defense.

 *Disclosure: This post contains affiliate links which means I receive a small payment if you make a purchase through this link.
 Thank you for supporting my coffee habit!

 Here’s how to remove the stink

 - Sneakers should be on a rack in the closet.
 I make the kids use this spray in all their shoes.
 It works so well in combating the odor.
 Having them on a rack also allows air to get in and keep them dry.
 Wet shoes=smellier shoes.
-These charcoal bags also help neutralize and absorb odors without spraying toxic sprays that really only mask the smells and aren’t good for you to breathe in.
+I love these charcoal bags.
+They’re cute enough to leave out and also help neutralize and absorb odors without spraying toxic sprays that really only mask the smells and aren’t good for you to breathe in.
 I tuck them all over the house actually.
 They’re great near the litter box.

 - Keep dirty laundry in a hamper, not on the floor (especially a carpeted floor).
 I love this double hamper to keep whites and colors separated.

 - Use a mattress pad and wash bedding weekly.
 Between sweat, body oils and I shudder to think of whatever else is on those sheets, they need to be washed regularly.
 Sheets can be washed on any temperature, but using a hot/cold setting helps sanitize, especially in the cold and flu season.
 Make sure not to overload the washer to adequately wash and rinse.